osmosis-labs/assetlists/README.md

 ## Prerequisite: Chain Registry Registration

-**The Cosmos Chain Registry is the source of truth for all asset metadata.** Assets are automatically listed on Osmosis once properly registered in Chain Registry.
+**The Cosmos Chain Registry is the source of truth for all asset metadata.** Assets registered in Chain Registry with IBC connections to Osmosis are automatically detected and added to `osmosis.zone_assets.json` during scheduled workflow runs (twice weekly), making them visible on Osmosis Zone.

 ### Submission Workflow